kozodoi/fairness/README.md

 ## Fairness pipeline

-You will find a brief tutorial in the fairness vignette.
-We recommend that you spend some time going through the vignette, as it contains a much more in-depth description of the fairness package compared to this brief readme.
+You will find a brief tutorial in the fairness [vignette](https://github.com/kozodoi/fairness/blob/master/vignettes/fairness.Rmd).
+We recommend that you go through the vignette, as it contains a more in-depth description of the fairness package compared to this brief README.
 The more detailed tutorial is also available in [this blogpost](https://kozodoi.github.io/blog/r/fairness/packages/2020/05/01/fairness-tutorial.html).

 ```r
 vignette('fairness')